My 5 Year Experience Dating Colombian Women in Medellin – (07/10/18)

 Honesty and Jealousy

-In my opinion, men and women in Medellin are possessive.
-They view their boyfriend or girlfriend as their possession, and they want to be viewed as a possession as well.
+In my opinion, many men and women in Medellin are possessive.
+Some view their boyfriend or girlfriend as their possession, and they want to be viewed as a possession as well.
 So jealousy can get out of control.
 As an English teacher, most of my students’ ages range from 18 to 30 and there are always more female students than male.
 I love to ask my female students what they think of men in Medellin.
 It’s always pretty clear that women think that men are cheaters.
 It’s always noted that men in Medellin say anything to get a girl to fall for them.

 There is a whole culture around having a “mosa,” in Medellin.
 It is almost expected for a man to have a chick on the side.
 So it’s no surprise that women become possessive and are quick to suspect a guy of sleeping around.
 I avoid this by being honest and direct.